 For external sales transactions classified as low risk, units can either use a standard agreement found in the University Forms Library or bill customers via the EFS billing system, which incorporates University-approved terms and conditions.

 For external sales transactions classified as medium or high risk, units must use an agreement (contract) that has been approved by the University for external sales transactions.
 This agreement, or contract, can be either a standard agreement found in the University policy library or a unique agreement approved by the Office of the General Counsel.
-To determine risk level, see Appendix - External Sales Risk Assessment or the on-line risk assessment.
+To determine risk level, see the online risk assessment survey.

 Pricing of External Sales